There’s something about the Great eastern Drive on Tasmania’s East Coast that gets inside your soul and changes you for the better.

 The region’s three national parks—Freycinet, Maria Island and Douglas Apsley—are threaded with fantastic walking tracks, ranging from short and easy to more challenging multi-day adventures.

 The East Coast is blessed with a mild climate, clean oceans and distinct seasons that results in some of the finest seafood, produce, and premium wines Tasmania can offer.
 The Great Eastern Drive leads you direct to cellar doors, farm gates and markets.
-Visit local producers to taste fine wine, juicy berries, crisp farm vegetables and creamy cheeses and ice cream.
-And stop at fishmongers at Coles Bay, harbourside fish punts at St Helens, and fish vans and markets at Swansea, Bicheno and Triabunna to sample the region’s freshest seafood.
+Visit local producers to taste fine wine, juicy berries, and creamy cheeses and ice cream.
+And stop at marine farms at St Helens, Coles Bay and Dolphin Sands, harbourside fish punts on St Helens waterfront, seasfood eateries in Bicheno and fish vans in Triabunna to sample the region’s freshest seafood.

 As you explore the region, you’ll find cafes and restaurants where you can enjoy local produce.
 Be sure to also visit providores to buy gourmet treats for your own bespoke picnic.
 And take time to visit farm gates at Swansea and Pyengana for even more luscious foodie experiences.